 Atwell B, Kriedemann P, Turnbull C (1999) Plants in Action.
 Macmillan, South Yarra.
+(A new edition is currently being written)

 Buchanan BB, Gruissem W, Jones RL (2000) Biochemistry and Molecular Biology of Plants, ASPP, Rockvill, Maryland

 A Study Guide for the unit will be available for purchase from the Copy Centre during the first week of semester.